kolypto/py-mongosql/README.md

     A list of attributes that will always be unloaded and excluded from the output.
     No matter what you do, you can't access them.

+* `ensure_loaded`: (for: project)
+    A list of columns that will be loaded even when the user didn't request them.
+    These columns will be loaded quietly, however, without being included into the projection.
+    Use case: columns which your code requires.
+It would break without them, in case the user excludes them.
+    You wouldn't want to force include them, but you'd like to include them 'quietly'.

 * `raiseload_col`: (for: project)
     Granular `raiseload`: only raise when columns are lazy loaded